How does someone know if they are bisexual?

 But not everyone who experiences bisexual attraction or engages in bisexual behavior self-identifies as bisexual.
 Self-identification is the way people refer to themselves, either privately or publicly.
 People who self-identify as bisexual believe that bisexuality best defines their sexual identity.
 It feels true to who they are.

-There are studies reflecting a much higher percentage of the adult population that report some measure of bisexual attraction and/or behavior across their lifetime.
-In her Ted Talk, Dr. Tania Israel cites statistics suggesting that the percentage of adults who report a bisexual attraction ranges from 17-46%.
+There are studies reflecting a higher percentage of the adult population that report some measure of bisexual attraction and/or behavior across their lifetime.
+In her Ted Talk, Dr. Tania Israel cites statistics suggesting that the percentage of U.S. adults who report a degree of bisexual behavior ranges from 8-37%, while those experiencing bisexual attraction ranges from 17-46% (Israel, 2015) .

 Why is there such a difference in these percentages?